-- The affiliating college may provide one (1) quality point for a "D" grade; however, a "C" (2.0) grade must be achieved to receive credit for the course in the nursing program. - The following affiliating college courses must be successfully passed with a "C" (2.0) or better in the semester offered to progress in the nursing program: Anatomy I with lab, Anatomy II with lab, and Psychology. - If the student does not receive a "C" (2.0) or better in Sociology, Nutrition, Microbiology (if offered), English I, or English II in the semester offered, the student may retake the course, but must successfully pass with a "C" (2.0) or better by the end of the program.
+- The affiliating college may provide one (1) quality point for a "D" grade; however, a "C" (inclusive of a C-) grade must be achieved to receive credit for the course in the nursing program. - The following affiliating college courses must be successfully passed with a "C" (inclusive of a C-) or better in the semester offered to progress in the nursing program: Anatomy I with lab, Anatomy II with lab, and Psychology. - If the student does not receive a "C" (inclusive of a C-) or better in Sociology, Nutrition, Microbiology, English I, or English II in the semester offered, the student may retake the course, but must successfully pass with a "C" (inclusive of a C-) or better by the end of the program.
 (The course must be taken again through the affiliate university and will only be approved to be taken elsewhere if the affiliate university is unable to offer the course prior to graduation).
-Ethics, offered in the final semester, must be successfully passed with a "C" (2.0) or better or the student will not graduate nor be able to sit for boards.
-Ethics must be completed with a "C" (2.0) or better within one semester or four (4) months of the end of the program to receive the nursing diploma and sit for boards. - Any General Education course provided by the affiliate university which offers the student an 'Incomplete' or 'extension for completion' beyond the final day of the course must also be approved for "Incomplete" or extension by the Director, School of Nursing.
+Ethics, offered in the final semester, must be successfully passed with a "C" (inclusive of a C-) or better or the student will not graduate nor be able to sit for boards.
+Ethics must be completed with a "C" (inclusive of a C-) or better within one semester or four (4) months of the end of the program to receive the nursing diploma and sit for boards. - Any General Education course provided by the affiliate university which offers the student an 'Incomplete' or 'extension for completion' beyond the final day of the course must also be approved for "Incomplete" or extension by the Director, School of Nursing.
 Inability to complete general education courses through the university affiliate in the School of Nursing semester presented is means to withhold progression in the nursing program.
 Mitigating circumstances will be considered. - 2.
 Add/Drop: Affiliate university courses may be added or dropped per the policies of the affiliate university.
 Refer to the policy manual of the affiliate university.